 Top Two Single-Hinged Models

-Of all of the single-hinged models, two models stand out: the New Star Foodservice 48247 Stainless Steel Folding Waiters Wine Bottle Corkscrew and the Professional Waiter’s Corkscrew by HiCoup.
+Of all the single-hinged models, two models stand out: the New Star Foodservice 48247 Stainless Steel Folding Waiters Wine Bottle Corkscrew and the Professional Waiter’s Corkscrew by HiCoup.
 Both models are a bargain so price isn’t a big issue here.

 New Star Foodservice 48247 Stainless Steel Folding Waiters Wine Bottle Corkscrew

 This all-in-one tool does it all so far as beverage service is concerned.
 For opening a bottle of wine, it has a folding knife to easily remove the foil from the mouth of the bottle and a folding corkscrew and single-hinge lever to extract the cork.
 The lever has a notch near the hinge that serves as a bottle opener.
 The entire tool is made of stainless steel and is dishwasher safe.

 Although this tool is nothing to look at (it has that “designed by committee” look), this is a serious, no-nonsense tool.
 It’s only drawback is that the grip is not ergonomic.

-This is a more elegant version of the New Star model discussed above.
+This is a more elegant version of the New Star model discussed earlier.
 This model has a comfort grip, rosewood handle, a folding foil cutter, and a bottle opener.
 This model also boasts a solid stainless steel construction, and it is dishwasher safe and durable.

 This sleek tool has a better handle than the New Star model.

 And the winner is!

 Although both models function in exactly the same way, the HiCoup model has a more comfortable handle.
 It also has a more streamlined look.
 The New Star model is fine for a server who only opens the occasional bottle, but the handle isn’t comfortable enough to use it several times an hour.

 Top Two Double-Hinged Models